Lakers Legend Kobe Bryant Shares Some Words Of Wisdom To Kyle Kuzma On ‘Staying Level-Headed’

 Los Angeles Lakers power forward Kyle Kuzma, the No. 27 pick in the 2017 NBA Draft, is one of the rising superstars in the league.
 He immediately made an impact in his rookie season, averaging 16.1 points and 6.3 rebounds on 45 percent shooting from the field and 36.6 percent from beyond the arc.
-In the recent NBA Awards, Kuzma finished fourth in the 2017-18 NBA Rookie of the Year Award voting.
+At the recent NBA Awards, Kuzma finished fourth in the 2017-18 NBA Rookie of the Year Award voting.

-As of now, there is no doubt that Kyle Kuzma is taking the right path to stardom.
+There is no doubt that Kyle Kuzma is taking the right path to stardom.
 His impressive performance last season made him considered as one of the two steals of the 2017 NBA Draft, together with Utah Jazz shooting guard Donovan Mitchell.
-Despite the achievements and unending praises he receives, Kuzma keeps his feet on the ground.
+Despite the achievements and unending praise he receives, Kuzma keeps his feet on the ground.

-During the 2017-18 NBA season, the 22-year-old power forward had a dinner with Lakers legend Kobe Bryant.
+During the 2017-18 NBA season, the 22-year-old power forward had dinner with Lakers legend Kobe Bryant.
 Kuzma didn’t waste the opportunity to ask questions to Bryant about how he became one of the greatest basketball players in the world.
-Kuzma admitted that he also received some words of wisdom from Bryant on how to deal with the constant praises and stay level-headed, per Kevin Ding of NBA.com.
+Kuzma admitted that he also received some words of wisdom from Bryant on how to deal with the constant praise and stay level-headed, per Kevin Ding of NBA.com.

-“When he was a young player,” Kuzma said, “everybody would in a sense toot his horn or kiss his ass.
+“When he was a young player,” Kuzma said, “everybody would in a sense toot his horn or kiss his a**.
 His way of not getting overhyped confidence-wise, even though he was still very confident, was to say, ‘OK, (forget) this guy.
 He might tell me something great, but he don’t mean that.’
 That really helped me stay level-headed.
 That was one thing that continues with me to this day, and I’ll probably never forget that.”

 Kyle Kuzma Wants to Stay In L.A., Trade Rumors Don't Bother Me https://t.co/NAfMeuSOl8